chainengine-xyz/chainengine-sdk/README.md

 ## Todo

+- [ ] Add authentication section to documentation
 - [ ] Add support for wallet selection in WebGL
 - [ ] Add support for Unity 2021.x